betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 ---
 ## Automating a ratings based strategy using Gruss Betting Assistant

-Ratings are an ideal base for an automation strategy, as they're an easy metric to write a set of rule around, and are also pretty timeconsuming to implement manually if you're physically placing the bets yourself.
+Ratings are an ideal base for an automation strategy, as they're an easy metric to write a set of rule around, and are also pretty time consuming to implement manually if you're physically placing the bets yourself.

-We've previously explored using [Bet Angel Pro to implement this style of strategy](https://betfair-datascientists.github.io/thirdPartyTools/betAngelRatingsAutomation/), now we're going to use Gruss Betting Assistant to look at a different tool for automatating bettnig on ratings.
+We've previously explored using [Bet Angel Pro to implement this style of strategy](https://betfair-datascientists.github.io/thirdPartyTools/betAngelRatingsAutomation/), now we're going to use Gruss Betting Assistant to look at a different tool for automating betting on ratings.
 Like Bet Angel Pro, Gruss Betting Assistant also has a spreadsheet functionality that lets you place bets using your own variables and information from the live market.
-Gruss is a complex tool, and there are lots of different ways to use it, and I'd love any thoughts about more effecitve ways of implementing this sort of strategy.
+Gruss is a complex tool, and there are lots of different ways to use it, and I'd love any thoughts about more effective ways of implementing this sort of strategy.
 You're welcome to reach out to me on bdp@betfair.com.au with your feedback and opinions.

 ---
 ## Lets do this